commentedout/commentedout.github.io/_posts/2020-04-09-comparing-string-java-cs.md

 ~~~
 We can see that both **str1** (string literal) and **str2** (new String()) are **instances of class String**.
 However there is an important difference between the two.
 To understand this difference we should first understand **Interning of String**.

-To preserve memory and improve performance Java internally maintains a ***pool of strings***.
-When you create a string literal e.g. `String x = "Hello World";`, JVM will look for this string value in this pool of strings.
+To preserve memory and improve performance Java (to be specific - JVM) internally maintains a ***pool of strings***.
+When you create a string literal e.g. `String x = "Hello World"` JVM will look for this string value in its pool of strings.

-If found, it will return the reference of the already existing string.
+ - If found, it will return the reference of the already existing string.
-If not found, this string object is added to the pool and a reference to this newly added string is returned.
+ - If not found, this string object is added to the pool and a reference to this newly added string is returned.

 So even if you create multiple string literals with the same value, JVM will store only 1 copy of that string. e.g.
 ~~~java
 String x = "Hello World";